 Probably it’s one of the most important tips in this list.
 Landscape photos without foreground element are boring and missing something.

-You can have beautiful mountain, waterfall or dramatic clouds in your frame but in most landscape photos your main subject won’t fill whole frame and it will often be in the background.
-To make every part of the frame interesting you have to include some interesting element in the foreground.
+You can have beautiful mountain, waterfall or dramatic clouds in your frame but in most landscape photos your main subject won’t fill the whole frame, and it will often be in the background.
+To make every part of the frame interesting, you have to include some interesting element in the foreground.
 It can be some rock, flower or leaf.

-In the photo below I used moss-covered rocks as foreground element.
+In the photo below I used moss-covered rocks as the foreground element.

 15. Search for leading lines

 This is general compositional advice but quite important for landscape photography to make the photos more interesting.
 Look for lines that will lead viewers eye through the image.
-It can be literal line like road, bridge, tall trees, rope.
-But it can also be a pattern in which stones are laying on the beach or it can be flow of water (which in long exposure will look like line but you have to be aware of this before taking a photo).
+It can be a literal line like road, bridge, tall trees, rope.
+But it can also be a pattern in which stones are laying on the beach, or it can be a flow of water (which in long exposure will look like a line but you have to be aware of this before taking a photo).

 16. Look for layers in the landscape

-Another advice on composition.
-You can create powerful images by making clean separation between layers in your landscape.
-One layer can be sky, another mountains, forest, city in the valley, etc.
+It’s another advice on composition.
+You can create powerful images by making a clean separation between layers in your landscape.
+One layer can be the sky, another mountains, forest, a city in the valley, etc.

 17. Include people in your photos

 In the image below I left both tiny human figure (to the right of the rock) as well as the boat in the distance on purpose.
-Without them it would be quite difficult to tell how big the lime rock formation in the middle of the photo was.
-Now, both a boat and a person gives a better sense of scale so you know that this rock was really huge!
+Without them, it would be quite difficult to tell how big the lime rock formation in the middle of the photo was.
+Now, both a boat and a person give a better sense of scale, so you know that this rock was really huge!

 18. Use different perspective or point of view

-Whenever we see a subject we’re familiar with from a different, unusual or surprising perspective or angle we tend to find such photo more interesting.
-In landscape photography you can use this e.g. when photographing mountains.
-Instead of photographing from their base you might try shooting from the summit, above clouds level or showing valley down in the image.
+Whenever we see a subject, we’re familiar with from a different, unusual or surprising perspective or angle we tend to find such photo more interesting.
+In landscape photography, you can use this e.g. when photographing mountains.
+Instead of photographing from mountain’s base you might try shooting from the summit, above clouds level or showing valley down in the image.

-Also I often shoot from just a few centimeters above ground level.
+Also, I often shoot from just a few centimetres above ground level.

 19. Make sure your horizon is straight